With a grandiose history of political intrigue, Ireland's Cahir Castle is a well-preserved national monument.

-Bakelite, the most well known variation, peaked in popularity during the Great Depression, an affordable, beautiful, and durable option for women challenged by the times.
+Bakelite, the most well known variation, peaked in popularity during the Great Depression.
+It was an affordable, beautiful, and durable option for women challenged by the times.

 Many jewelry designers of today, including Sue Gregor (England), Alexis Bittar (U.S.A.), and Yoko Izawa (Japan) continue this tradition in grand fashion.
 Thirty-year old McKnight adds her collections of stunning hand-dyed acrylic, polypropylene, and Perspex items into this movement of innovative jewelry.

-McKnight developed an interest in exploring plastic's designing options while studying at Belfast's University of Ulster.
+McKnight developed an interest in exploring plastic's wearability while studying at Belfast's University of Ulster.
 Upon graduating, seven years ago, she started plans for a workshop, and in 2004 established one in her parents' garage.

 A recent participant in Craft Northern Ireland's Making It program, which assists new designers in their business development, McKnight is now utilizing laser cutting for more intricate designs.

 Some forms are sculptural with rolling waves flowing like fabric.
 There are forms reminiscent of pinwheels, lace, and flowers.
-They all seem as though they would be soft to the touch, warming in the palm of your hand.
+They all seem as though they would be soft to the touch responding to warmth of your hand.